 Non-commissioned officers and soldiers were not required to carry a gunto.
 Their gunto, designed for actual combat, were made in factories and issued as government supplies.

 After the establishment of the Meiji government, the military was set up, and along with it, a suitable military sword was required.
 In 1876, a dress code for officers was established, which mandated the carrying of a sword.
 These swords were patterned after French models for the army and British models for the navy.
 Both styles were ceremonial, primarily for command and rituals, as officers were not expected to engage in frontline combat.

-The performance of military swords:
+The performance of Gunto

 Military swords were manufactured during the eras of Meiji, Taisho, and Showa, times when modern wars took place.
 The performance required on the battlefield were "durability" and "sharpness".
 The swords needed to resist bending and rusting, and had to be easy to maintain.
 On the battlefield, there may be situations where maintenance cannot be done properly.
 Therefore, various materials were researched, and military swords that could be used even in cold climates were created.
 Sharpness is, of course, an important factor.
 Swords were made that were equal to or surpassed the famous swords of ancient times.

 There are many types of Japanese military swords, we will introduce the most famous ones:

 An industrial sword born in the early days of military swords.
 Easy to handle with both hands and relatively inexpensive due to mass production, this excellent product had unified performance.
 Its sharpness and toughness are said to have surpassed the ancient Japanese swords.
 The blade was of a Japanese sword, but the handle had a guard like a saber.